Rating the Curb Appeal of Your Bank Branches

 Is your branch interior indicating you are current and up-to-date?
 Is the interior bright and inviting?
 Does it look professional?

-If you score below 25 points, your current branch exterior program is failing to drive a positive curb appeal and the potential of attraction new customers.
+If you score below 25 points, your current branch exterior program is failing to drive a positive curb appeal and the potential of attracting new customers.
 Review the criteria again to determine where each of your branches can stand to improve.